Z4N/twitter-histogram/README.md

 * **/** -> will respond with "Try /hello/:name" as text
 * **/hello/World** -> will respond with "Hello World" as text
-* **/histogram/username** -> will show histogram of number of tweets per hour of the day for user named "username"
+* **/histogram/username** -> Histogram of number of tweets per hour of the day for user named "username"
 * **/histogram/username.json** -> JSON return of histogram
 * **/histogram/username.formatted** -> JSON human formatted return of histogram